Luxembourg-Open-Source-Club/BICS-BOT/.github/CONTRIBUTING.md

 In this guide you will get an overview of the contribution workflow from opening an issue, creating a PR, reviewing, and merging the PR.

-## Getting started
+## Technical Requirements Before Starting
-We expect you to develop on a UNIX-based operating system.
+- We expect you to develop on a UNIX-based operating system.
 If you are on Windows, follow [this tutorial](https://learn.microsoft.com/en-us/windows/wsl/install) on installing WSL.
+- Use Python3.8 and above.

 ## New contributor guide